In this post, you will see the Ms.M Knitted Triangle Shawl Pattern.

 This shawl is designed with comfort and everyday wear in mind.

-The simple construction and details allow this design to be knit up in many different fibers and colors sure to fit your own personal style.
+The simple construction and details allow this design to be knitted up in many different fibers and colors sure to fit your style.

 Scroll down to view the free pattern or purchase the inexpensive ad-free PDF in my shop here.

 A shawl with a triangle shape is created either with a top-down or bottom-up construction.

 This starts typically by casting on a few stitches and ends by casting off many.

 This shape is one of the simplest of all shawls and is easily worn in a few different ways.